Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Special Cases

 where the union is over all input PMFs $P_X$. \end{corollary}

 \begin{IEEEproof} Achievability follows from Theorem \ref{tm_bc_capacity} by taking $V=0$ and $U=Y_2$.
 A converse follows by the Cut-Set bound.\end{IEEEproof}

 The DBC is dual to the SW source coding problem with one-sided encoder cooperation (see \cite{Draper_Coop_SW2004} and \cite{Nguyen_Coop_DBC2005}).
-By inspecting the optimal rate regions for these two problems, we have the duality discussed in Section \ref{sec_duality}.
 The SW setting is obtained from the WAK coordination problem by also adding a lossless reproduction requirement to the second source.
-By properly choosing the auxiliary random variables, the $\mathcal{R}_{WAK}$ reduces to the optimal rate region for the SW problem, which is the set of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}_+^3$ satisfying:
+A proper choice of the auxiliary random variables, $\mathcal{R}_{\mathrm{WAK}}(P_{X_1,X_2,Y})$ reduces to the optimal rate region for the SW problem, which is the set of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}_+^3$ satisfying: